By Emma Young

 You can follow Barnes’ cancer journey through the #savelefty hashtag, via RebeccaBarnesMedia on Facebook, TheRealRebeccaBarnes on Instagram, or follow her on Princewilliamliving.com.

 Since this story was written, cancer was discovered in Rebecca’s right breast as well.
 In early November 2018, she received a bilateral partial mastectomy.
-In 2019, she has received radiation treatment.
-In late 2020 she had to have a total hysterectomy, due to complications from cancer medications.
+In 2019, she received radiation treatment.
+In late 2020 she had to have a radical hysterectomy due to complications from cancer medications.

-After hearing Rebecca’s story, 184 women reported they got their mammograms.
-Three reported they were diagnosed with breast cancer, one with cervical cancer.
+After hearing Rebecca’s story, more than 200 women reported they got their mammograms.
+Three reported they were diagnosed with breast cancer, and one with cervical cancer.

 Emma Young is a freelance writer residing in Dumfries.
 She scheduled her annual mammogram as a result of the #Savelefty campaign.